ucsb-cs148/f21/_lectures/lect13.md

 desc: "SW Design Patterns"
 lecture_date: 2021-11-10
 num: lect13
-ready: false
+ready: true
 ---

 # Announcements
-* [Homework assignment h08](https://ucsb-cs148.github.io/s21/hwk/h08/) on SW Design Patterns posted.
+* [Homework assignment h08](https://ucsb-cs148.github.io/f21/hwk/h08/) on SW Design Patterns posted.
 Due next Monday.
 There is **no** requirement for using/documenting SW patterns in your design documentation!

 * Still **focus on your projects**.
 Lab work on documentation (**design document**, **user manual**) is meant to get you started and to utilize cycles of team members not central to ongoing implementation efforts at any given time.